Humans and animals alike can benefit from using a milk thistle liver detoxification and healing regimen.

 Milk thistle (Silybum marianum) has been used for 2,000 years as an herbal remedy for a variety of ailments, particularly liver, kidney, and gall bladder problems.
 Several scientific studies suggest that substances in milk thistle (especially a flavonoid called silymarin) protect the liver from toxins, including certain drugs such as acetaminophen (Tylenol), which can cause liver damage in high doses.
 Silymarin has antioxidant and anti-inflammatory properties, and it may help the liver repair itself by growing new cells. -University of Maryland Medical Center

 Experts have come to the conclusion that milk thistle’s therapeutic effects are caused by stabilization of liver cell membranes and stimulation of protein synthesis while accelerating the regeneration process of damaged liver tissue.
 Other studies have shown that milk thistle protects liver cells removing existing toxins and blocking the entrance of new toxins.
 Dr. Smith recommends supplementing with 1 gram of milk thistle per 100 pounds of body weight or 10mg of milk thistle per 1 pound of body weight.
 Milk thistle has virtually no negative side effects or reports of toxicity, and can even be used by pregnant and nursing women.
 Our clinic often recommends milk thistle for pets suffering from liver stress and/or disease with wonderful results.
-Are you interested in improving the health of your pet with natural remedies or herbal medicine?
-Call us!

 - Buck Mountain Botanicals